Reavers (comics): Donald Pierce's Reavers

 The Reavers are reassembled under the leadership of Donald Pierce, who reorganizes the team as an assassination squadron to undertake para-military style commando operations, dedicated to taking vengeance on the X-Men in particular and eliminating mutants in general.
-Pierce combines the three survivors of the original Reavers with Lady Deathstrike and the three former Hellfire Club mercenaries Cole, Macon, and Reese.
+Pierce combines the three survivors of the original Reavers with Lady Deathstrike and the three former Hellfire Club mercenaries Cole, Angelo Macon, and Reese.
 No explanation is given for why Pretty Boy, Skullbuster, and Bonebreaker came to be involved with the group, aside from Pierce claiming to have created the original Reavers.
 Lady Deathstrike's reasons for joining the Reavers are even more unclear, as she professes a lack of interest in their goal of eliminating mutants.

 While the X-Men are away from their Australian base, the Reavers retake the ghost town and wait for the team to come back.
 However, on their return, the X-Men escape the Reavers through the Siege Perilous.
 Only Wolverine, who is on a leave of absence in Madripoor, remains.
 Once he returns, they capture him, and proceed to torture and crucify him.
 Wolverine escapes the Reavers with the aid of Jubilee.
 The Reavers then attack the Muir Island Mutant Research Center, theorizing that it is Wolverine's most likely destination.
 They fight Freedom Force and Moira MacTaggart's alternate X-Men team, and kill Stonewall and Sunder.
 During the assault on Muir Island, Skullbuster is rendered inoperative by sniper fire from Forge.
 Donald Pierce rescues a gravely wounded pilot named Cylla Markham, who agrees to be converted into a cyborg.

 Around this time, Bonebreaker, Reese, and Pretty Boy are dispatched to a New York warehouse after Microchip, an associate of the Punisher, in a self-confessed mistake, infiltrates their computer system.
 The temporary absence of Gateway gives Punisher and Microchip enough time to evacuate and set up resistance.
 The warehouse is destroyed, but the two escape through the sewer.
 The Reavers face off against the Punisher again.
 In the firefight, the Reavers kill Microchip's cousin.
 The Punisher sets off auto-destruct charges, which cause heavy damage to the three Reavers, particularly Bonebreaker, whose cybernetic lower body is demolished.
 The Reavers retreat.

 The Reavers then successfully attack the White Queen's company, Frost Technotics.
 They capture Rogue, who has returned from inside the Siege Perilous, although Rogue is then rescued by a recreation of Ms. Marvel.
 Donald Pierce transforms Cylla Markham into the new Skullbuster (although she usually goes by the name Cylla).
 Lady Deathstrike later seeks Wolverine in Madripoor and Vancouver.
-Pierce creates an android named Elsie-Dee and a Wolverine android double named "Albert" to kill Wolverine.
+Pierce creates an android named Elsie-Dee and a Wolverine android double named Albert to kill Wolverine.
 The attempt fails, however, when Elsie-Dee rebels against her programming.